S0ul-Sh3ll/Cybersecurity-Writeups/THM/Services-Writeup.md

 ```
 impacket-GetUserSPNs -dc-ip 10.114.181.105 'services.local/j.rock:Serviceworks1' -request
 ```
-Unfortunately, this avenue came up dry—there are no Kerberoasting-susceptible service accounts configured for our current user privilege levels.
+Unfortunately, this avenue came up dry, there are no Kerberoasting-susceptible service accounts configured for our current user privilege levels.

 Figure 13: Kerberoasting